QGdev/OpenWeather/README.md

 * Registered cities, only used to know for which city the application need to search and display data.

 OpenWeatherMaps privacy policy: [openweather.co.uk/privacy-policy](https://openweather.co.uk/privacy-policy)

+## 📲 Disponibility on apps markets
+#### Google Play Store
+For now it is only available on the PlayStore as a closed alpha, there is the possibility to add people on request.
+But I will release it on pulic soon on the PlayStore.

+#### F-Droid
+For now it is not available on F-Droid but I am thinking to put my app on it.

 ## ⚠️ Disclamer
 This application is powered by the OpenWeatherMaps APIs but has no connection or affiliation with this company.